hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

 The main part of a Simulator test is writing the actual test.
 The Simulator test is heavily inspired by the JUnit testing and Java Microbenchmark Harness (JMH) frameworks.
 To demonstrate writing a test, we will start with a very basic case and progressively add additional features.

-For the intial test case we are going to use the `IAtomicLong`.
+For the initial test case we are going to use the `IAtomicLong`.
 Please see the following snippet:

 ```java
 package example;